 The government has provided an extension of work authorization or legal stay for students on post-completion OPT, known as the "cap gap" extension, who filed a timely application for an H-1B with an October 1 start date.
 This does not apply if your employer has filed for consular processing.
 Your employer may ask you to request an I-20 from the OGS so that your work eligibility form (Form I-9) can be updated.
-This page explains how to apply for a new I-20 to reflect your “cap gap” extension.

 First, confirm with your employer that the organization is not considered exempt from the H-1B quota.
 Students who work for exempt employers are not eligible for an OPT extension.
-Your employer should also make sure you qualify for the H-1B cap-gap extensions:
+Your employer should also make sure you qualify for the H-1B cap-gap extension:

 Ask your employer or attorney if you are not certain which category you fall into if you are not sure.